Damp and Condensation

 Damp properties cause misery for thousands of households across the UK.
 Figures from the English Housing Survey show 4% of the estimated 23 million households in England are experiencing damp problems in at least one room of their home.

 The UK’s cold and wet climate contributes to the problem, but building fabric also plays a part.
-And although the age of much of the housing stock can contribute to damp issues, new homes can suffer from “damp” too.
+And although the age of much of the housing stock can contribute to damp issues, new homes can suffer from damp too.

-Living in a damp property is generally unpleasant, what’s more it comes with known health risks.
-Damp often leads to mould, which can have effects ranging from nasal stuffiness or wheezing, to eye or skin irritation.
+Living in a damp property is generally unpleasant.
+What’s more, it comes with known health risks.
+Damp often leads to mould, which can have effects ranging from nasal stuffiness or wheezing to eye or skin irritation.
 Children, the elderly and people with skin or respiratory conditions are particularly at risk from moisture build-up in the home.

-If a property suffers from a build up of condensation, something as simple as improving ventilation might fix the problem.
+If a property suffers from a build-up of condensation, something as simple as improving ventilation might fix the problem.
 Penetrating damp, on the other hand, is caused by water leaking through walls, and may be caused by something as simple as defective rainwater goods.

 If dampness is just occurring at the bottom of a wall, the issue may be rising damp.
 This is where ground water moves up through the house due to capillary action.
 However, this is often misdiagnosed and may be remedied by something as simple as lowering external ground levels.

 Excess condensation in a property is a common problem.
-There are some simple ways of cutting the risk of condensation build up.
+There are some simple ways of cutting the risk of condensation build-up.
 We all create moisture in our homes through cooking, boiling kettles, showers, and even breathing.
 On average, a family of four will create more than 100 pints of moisture each week – and if there’s nowhere for it to escape, it’s going to build up on surfaces.

 A common misnomer is that improving insulation is the answer but the relationship between insulation and damp is a complicated one.
 By and large, insulation keeps a house warmer – including the inside surface of the walls.
 Condensation is less likely to build up on a warm surface, so insulating a property reduces risk.

 If condensation is found in one place, it may be that this is an uninsulated part of the house when everything else is insulated.
 This can occur when your wall is insulated but you have single glazing.
-Another common issue is an insulation gap at the top of wall, as small gaps tend to attract condensation.
+Another common issue is an insulation gap at the top of walls, as small gaps tend to attract condensation.

 In fact, it could make it worse or move it somewhere else.
 For example, if you had areas of defective external pointing before you installed cavity wall insulation, it could have been leaking down the cavity.
 When you fill the cavity, the insulation may cause dampness internally.